fogg-uw/six-fingered-hand/README.md

 2022-06-13: moving files from john's home machine to this github repository.  (they still only work on john's home machine.)

-pipeline: run files in order.  missing numbers are OK.
+pipeline: run file #1, then file #2, then file #7, skipping file #3.